rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/background.md

 ## What is a control-flow graph?

-A control-flow graph is a common term from compilers.
+A control-flow graph (CFG) is a common term from compilers.
 If you've ever used a flow-chart, then the concept of a control-flow graph will be pretty familiar to you.
-It's a representation of your program that exposes the underlying control flow in a very clear way.
+It's a representation of your program that clearly exposes the underlying control flow.

 A control-flow graph is structured as a set of **basic blocks** connected by edges.
 The key idea of a basic block is that it is a set